lukaszsobieraj/prototype/README.md

 ```

 On the top is a name of routing, `superadmin_callcenter_view`
-In the locales is a route which is  after main prefix in the browser, '{ en: "/callcenter-list", pl: "/callcenter-lista"}', e.g.
+In the locales is a route which is  after main prefix in the browser, '{ en: "/callcenter-list", pl: "/callcenter-lista"}',
-'/superadmin/callcenter-list`
+e.g. '/superadmin/callcenter-list`
-In defauls are parameters for recognize a corret action '_controller: "prototype.grid_controller:listAction"', correct entity '"entityName": "callcenter"' and view '"containerName": "container"'
+In 'defaults:' are parameters for recognize a corret action '_controller: "prototype.grid_controller:listAction"', correct entity '"entityName": "callcenter"' and view '"containerName": "container"'

 4. Use a prototype command.
 In this step prepare a needed files, e.g. listConfig, formType, twig files etc.
-For begin this proccess use a command like below:
+For begin this process use a command line below:
 'prototype:generate'
-call this command example below:
+call this command as example below:
 ```
 CCOCallCenterBundle CCO\UserBundle\Entity\User Superadmin --withListConfig –-withListElementTwig

 ```
 Description of parameters:
 'CCOCallCenterBundle' - place where config is declared
-'CCO\UserBundle\Entity\User' - name of entity
+'CCO\UserBundle\Entity\User' - full name of entity
 `Superadmin` - name of app and folder where generated files are located
 '--withListConfig' - parameter if listConfig is needed
 `–-withListElementTwig` - parameter if list twig is needed
 Others parameters exist if  necessary.

-6. Built services and configuration.
+6. Build services and configuration.
-In the service file prepared befor, e.g. superadmin.services.yml add lines like below:
+In the service file which has been prepared before, e.g. superadmin.services.yml add lines like below:
 ```
 prameters:
  user.config.parameters: